 Proper urging was my plan for Charles.
 But I have a confession to make.

 When I first started training employees, I admit I didn’t know anything about the different mindsets.
 I’d take a new guy and show him how things worked.
 I’d explain everything as best I could and expect him to get it.
 And when he didn’t immediately get it, rather than patiently standing by and allowing him to work his way through it and figure it out for himself, I’d step in and do it for him.
 I would show him, again and again, how to do it.

 Now…training him that way wasn’t exactly wrong.
 The problem was…I would do it in a gruff manner.
 When it took him more than a few tries to get it, I’d become frustrated and let it show.

-Change didn’t come easy for me, but the value I got out of promoting and cultivating a growth mindset in everyone, in most cases, helped them develop the necessary skill-sets.
+The change didn’t come easy for me, but the value I got out of promoting and cultivating a growth mindset in everyone, in most cases, helped them develop the necessary skill sets.
 And it did something else.
-It created empowered employees who no longer needed watched-over.
+It created empowered employees who no longer needed to be watched over.
 They became more confident in themselves because of the confidence I held in them.

 Charles worked out.
 He not only turned into one of my best tow truck operators but also became a good friend.